Necessary condition for information transfer under simulated parity-time-symmetric evolution: acknowledgement

 \section{acknowledgement}

-We acknowledge the support from the Interdisciplinary Cyber Physical Systems (ICPS) program of the Department of Science and Technology (DST), India, Grant No.: DST/ICPS/QuST/Theme- 1/2019/23 and SM acknowledges Ministry of Science and Technology in Taiwan (Grant no. 110-2811-M-006 -501).
+We acknowledge the support from the Interdisciplinary Cyber Physical Systems (ICPS) program of the Department of Science and Technology (DST), India, Grant No.: DST/ICPS/QuST/Theme- 1/2019/23 and SM acknowledges Ministry of Science and Technology(Grant no. MOST 111-2124-M-002-013), Taiwan.